reidrac/advent-of-code-2020/README.md

     mill advent.test

-You can run only one test with:
+You can run only one test.
+For example, to run day 4 slutions:

-    mill advent.test.testOnly $TestSpec
+    mill advent.test.testOnly DayFourSpec